kubernetes-sigs/kueue/site/content/en/docs/reference/kueue.v1beta1.md

 <li><code>LowerPriority</code>: **Classic preemption** if the pending Workload fits within the nominal
-quota of its ClusterQueue, only preempt Workloads in the cohort that have lower priority than the pending Workload. **Fair sharing** only preempt Workloads in the cohort that have lower priority then the pending Workload and that satisfy the fair sharing preemptionStrategies.</li>
+quota of its ClusterQueue, only preempt Workloads in the cohort that have lower priority than the pending Workload. **Fair sharing** only preempt Workloads in the cohort that have lower priority than the pending Workload and that satisfy the fair sharing preemptionStrategies.</li>
 <li><code>Any</code>: **Classic preemption** if the pending Workload fits within the nominal quota of its
 ClusterQueue, preempt any Workload in the cohort, irrespective of